Church Leaders Page - Preparation For The Days Ahead

 Tom Lennie is one of the UK's foremost revival historians and has written several books on revivals in Scotland from 1527 to 1940.
 There is much that can be usefully gleaned from his research and wisdom contained in these accounts.
 Tom Lennie books.
 I am currently reading his "Scotland Ablaze", a history of revival in Scotland from 1858 to 1879.

 The Nation's confidence in the future has been shaken by Covid.
+War in Ukraine further underlines the unpredictablitiy of life in Europe.
 The church has a God-given opportunity - indeed a mandate from Christ Himself - to declare a life-giving gospel to a dying world.
 In the light of recent prophetic warnings about the coming powerful move of God's spirit, in preparing for the times ahead we must not procrastinate and thus delay evangelistic endeavours.
 Many of us have rightly found our Government wanting in terms of pandemic preparation and response.
 We must not be hypocrites and fail to prepare our churches for what God has clearly forewarned us about.
 In addition to a great harvest, there is coming a radical move of God to prepare His people for hard and difficult times ahead.
 Don't just take my word about it.
 Have you researched what others are hearing?
 More importantly, have you sought God's heart for yourself on these things?
 This is the time to start praying in earnest, and take seriously the coming days while the opportunity avails.
 Learn about the good and the bad from past revivals and get suitable manpower trained up and resources organised - now.

 N.B.
 There is no copyright on this document.
 Anyone may make use of it providing it is at no cost to the recipient.
 Please however retain the originator attribution.